ramaganapa/docker-localdev-tips/README.md

   Better way to fix it is everytime you run container create a user with same UID and GUID as the crrent user on host OS and switch to him
   `docker run -it <image_id> bash -c "groupadd -g $(id -g) $(id -gn); useradd -ms /bin/bash -u $(id -u) -g $(id -g) ${USER}; su - ${USER};"`

+* How to share bash_history between container runs
+  Because we run the containers using "--rm" flag and encorage immutable containers.
+We loose bash history sharing across the runs.
+File `flags/bash_history` fixes this issue by volume mounting .bash_history file on to the container everytime it is run

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)